martinjlee77/RetrievalAssistant/replit.md

 ## Recent Changes

 **Date: 2025-07-24**
-- ✅ **ENHANCED TAB 2 WITH TWO-COLUMN LAYOUT**: Redesigned per Gemini feedback to be more efficient while keeping all questions
-- ✅ Implemented smart two-column layout: Steps 1-2 (left) + Step 3 (right), Steps 4-5 (bottom row)
+- ✅ **COMPACT UI REDESIGN WITH EXPANDERS & TOGGLES**: Implemented user's detailed instructions for improved UX
+- ✅ Replaced long scrolling form with st.expander for each 5-step section - feels much shorter and interactive
-- ✅ Kept all original ASC 606-compliant questions but organized them better for user experience
+- ✅ Converted all Yes/No questions to st.toggle components for better user experience
-- ✅ Removed "Uncertain" options per feedback - kept only actionable choices
-- ✅ Changed consideration payable to text area format as requested by user
-- ✅ Maintained comprehensive ASC 606 5-step methodology coverage
-- ✅ Improved visual organization with clear step headers and logical grouping
+- ✅ Updated ContractData model to match new UI structure with boolean toggles instead of strings
-- ✅ Fixed all technical compatibility issues and data flow
+- ✅ Fixed validation logic to only check required Tab 1 fields and corrected data processing
+- ✅ Maintained all ASC 606 questions while making form feel more compact and approachable
+- ✅ Enhanced conditional text areas that appear only when relevant toggles are enabled
-- ✅ Enhanced prompt templates to pass all assessment data to AI analysis
+- ✅ Corrected backend data flow to properly pass toggle values (True/False) to analyzer

 **Date: 2025-07-17**
 - ✅ **PRELIMINARY ASSESSMENT FIELDS RESTORATION**: Restored comprehensive input fields removed during multi-standard transformation